What is a Master Plan?

 Be part of the process!
 Stay tuned her for opportunities to participate in the 2024-2028 master plan.

-This version of the Parks and Recreation Master Plan will address changes to the vibrant community since the last plan was adopted in 2015.
-Population growth, evolving recreation trends, development of new parks and facilities, and the success of thousands of programs have increased and modified the demand for parks and recreation services in the community.
-As a result, these changes have created the need for new strategies for managing the park and recreation system for the next five years and beyond.
+The 2020 – 2024 version of the Parks and Recreation Master Plan addresses changes to the vibrant community since the last plan was adopted in 2015.
+Population growth, evolving recreation trends, development of new parks and facilities like Jill Perelman Pavilion, and the success of thousands of programs have increased and modified the demand for parks and recreation services in the community.
+These changes have created the need for new strategies for managing the park and recreation system for the next five years and beyond.